 We plan to retire our sturgeon at around 25 years old to places of natural habitat - that leaves the fish around 2/3rds of their natural lifespan to enjoy their retirement.

-Our Sturgeon are raised in our unique 5* farming facility on the outskirts of Leeds.
+Our Sturgeon are raised in our unique 5 star facility on the outskirts of Leeds.
 Our large, circular tanks are fed with pure, filtered Yorkshire spring water which is continually monitored and changed daily, and they are located in individually light and temperature controlled rooms which recreate seasonal conditions.

 Our fish enjoy the best possible diet.
 The taste of Caviar depends hugely on what the fish has been eating, and the water they have been kept in.
 Our sturgeon are fed using only the highest quality food, and are kept in pure, filtered Yorkshire spring water.

-Caviar farming is all about quality and controls, and we have implemented the most stringent of HACCP (Hazard Analysis and Critical Control Points) and SALSA Food Safety standards in our state of the art facilities.
+Manufacturing caviar is all about quality and controls, and we have implemented the most stringent of HACCP (Hazard Analysis and Critical Control Points) and SALSA Food Safety standards in our state of the art facilities.
 We employ the services of a Food Technologist, a HACCP consultant and Professional Food Hygiene Advisors, and CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) and the Local Trading Standards Bodies have helped us to ensure that nothing has been overlooked.
-The Farm also has annual audits from SGS, the world’s leading inspection, verification and testing company, who conduct quality assurance inspections and testing.
+The facility also has annual audits from SGS, the world’s leading inspection, verification and testing company, who conduct quality assurance inspections and testing.

 If you mean is it of a lesser quality, the answer is a definitive “no”.
 You decide whether you prefer it to standard Caviar!
 Our method results in a superb, particularly clean and pure Caviar.
 This means that KC Caviar doesn’t need preservatives like Borax, which is a common addition to traditional Caviar.
 Nor do we use a heat treatment with chemicals to harden the eggs, which removes valuable proteins and liquids.